-3. BDSM is never the problem that needs to be fixed
+3. BDSM is never the problem that needs to be fixed or explained

 The director also said that they could’ve dealt with the S&M material in a dark way, but they wanted the total opposite: they wanted to show that the nature of the relationship freed the characters to be their natural selves.
 And in the end that’s what happens.
 Lee and Edward live happily ever after, living their lifestyle 24/7.

 I really hope that if you haven’t seen Secretary yet that you do so soon.
-It may give you a new perspective on what a BDSM relationship can be.
-You can watch it online through iTunes, Google Play, or Amazon Video.
+There are a lot of great quotes in it, and It may give you a new perspective on what a BDSM relationship can be.
+You can watch it online through Amazon Prime, iTunes, YouTube, Google Play, Vudu, or Hulu.